 Pick a night when the weather’s going to be decent (nothing ruins a camp out like a torrential downpour), find yourself a nice tent and some sleeping bags on Amazon, pack a cooler with camping fare classics – hot dogs, Jiffy Pop, all the fixins for s’mores which you can cook over the grill – and spend some time in the great outdoors.
 Bring along card games to play, tell scary stories, or try to find the different constellations.

-You'll be amazed what a little adventure and change of scenery can do for everyone's spirits.
-And if at the end of the night everyone winds up back inside in their own beds, we won't judge.
+You’ll be amazed at what a little adventure and change of scenery can do for everyone’s spirits.
+And if at the end of the night everyone winds up back inside in their own beds, we won’t judge.

 If you’re like my family and don’t have a yard (which we lament on a regular basis these days), try camping inside instead.
 No tent?
 No problem.
 Blanket and pillow forts happen to be the absolute best sleeping accommodations, in our personal opinion.